barthofu/gamelib/docs/Specifications.md

     - Ability to edit or delete game details.

 4. **Search:**
-    - Provide a search function to allow users to quickly find a specific game in the library.
+    - Provide a search function to allow users to quickly find a specific game in their library.

 5. **Statistics:**
-    - Display statistics on the collection, such as the total number of games, the number of borrowed games, etc.
+    - Display statistics on the collection, such as the total number of games.

 6. [Bonus] **Backup and Load:**
     - Implement the ability to save and load the video game library to ensure data persistence.